by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 Film Industry Technologies that Cheat Death

 The film industry is expanding by leaps and bounds.
-Box office records are broken every year, movie budgets are skyrocketing, and computer-generated media is evolving at a blistering pace.
+Box office records are broken every year, movie budgets are skyrocketing, and AI generated content for media is evolving at a blistering pace.

 In general, speculating about the future of filmmaking gets exponentially more difficult the further into the future you attempt to predict.

 In this article, we will analyze past innovations that disrupted the industry.
-We’ll look at their impact and compare them to some potentially controversial but exciting new digital era technologies.
+We’ll look at their impact and compare them to some potentially controversial but exciting new digital era technologies such as synthetic media, which includes AI voice cloning technology like deepfakes and virtual influencers, and explore how they might shape the landscape of filmmaking in the years to come.

 Technologies that changed how films are made